 The U-city project of Songdo that followed the construction of Incheon International Airport was planned and developed as a smart city from the first step.
 Songdo wishes to promote its symbolic reputation as a global business city, and currently, it is towards the end stage of smart city construction (began in 2008, aims for completion by 2017).
 The city will continue to become an iconic smart international city by establishing unique smart services such as RFID/USN, U-bike, U-street, and smart CCTV.

 Special attention should be drawn to the establishment of Incheon U-city Corporation.
 Incheon U-city Corporation holds a private-public partnership (PPP) formation, where the city of Incheon holds 28.6% of the share, and private firms hold the rest.
-The ultimate purpose of such PPP was to create stable and efficient smart city construction, securing funding for system operation and management, forming an effective business model, and maximizing benefits for citizens.
+The ultimate purpose of such PPP was to create stable and efficient smart city construction, securing funding for system operation and management, form an effective business model, and maximize benefits for citizens.
 Incheon U-city Corporation is currently handling general system construction, maintenance business, and an international consulting business for countries that wish to create smart cities.
 It is important to emphasize that the success factor of Songdo had perhaps been this attempt to maximize public-private partnership.
 For sustainable development of the smart city projects, not only are public initiatives important but they should also be developed along with private companies and their business ideas, engaging with other parts of society.

 A summary Analysis of Songdo’s Progress as a Smart City